Daybed

-Daybeds are used as beds as well as for lounging, reclining, and seating in common rooms.
+A daybed is an item of furniture used as a bed as well as for lounging, reclining, and seating in a common room.
 It may be considered a form of multifunctional furniture.
-Their frames can be made out of wood, metal or a combination of wood and metal.
+Their frames can be made out of wood, metal, or a combination of wood and metal.
 They are a cross between a chaise longue, a couch, and a bed.

-Daybeds typically feature a back and sides and may for example come in twin size (100 cm × 190 cm; 39 in × 75 in).
-Often daybeds will also feature a trundle to expand sleeping capacity.
+Daybeds typically feature a back and sides and may, for example, come in twin size (100 cm × 190 cm; 39 in × 75 in).
+Daybeds often feature a trundle to expand sleeping capacity.

 Modern daybeds

 Many of today's daybeds employ a linkspring as the support system for the mattress.
 The linkspring is a rectangular metal frame (roughly the footprint of the mattress) with cross supports.
 A wire or polyester/nylon mesh held in place by a network of springs lies across the top of the linkspring.
 The linkspring design provides support and creates clearance underneath a daybed for storage.

 There are two categories of modern daybeds, indoor and outdoor.
-Daybeds can be hanging or stable; outdoor day beds usually have a roof-like structure to protect them from sunlight whereas indoor daybeds are simple.
+Daybeds can be hanging or stable; outdoor day beds usually have a roof-like structure to protect them from sunlight, whereas indoor daybeds are simple.

-Infant beds can be converted into a daybed by removing one side.
+An infant bed can be converted into a daybed by removing one side.